Winter Dinner Menu from La Cuisine Provençale

 - Slice the duck breast into thin portions and plate 3-4 slices per person.

-- Serve 2 tablespoons of the sauce from the pan over your duck breast, then scatter the sautéed mushrooms on top or on the side.
+- Serve 2 tablespoons of the sauce from the pan over your duck breast, then scatter the sautéed mushrooms on top or the side.

 Notes